 Jail and Inmate Search in Texas

 The Southern state of Texas currently oversees 166,000 people in state prison and 56,000 in county jails.
 They also have 4,400 youths in detention centers around the state.
-Texas has a very high rate of incarceration when compared to the overall U.S. average.
-62% of Texas inmates are African American, and 21% are Hispanic with the rest being White.
-Along with those in Texas jails and prisons, the state is also responsible for another 107,000 inmates on parole and 382,000 people on probation.
+TX has a very high rate of incarceration when compared to the overall U.S. average.
+62% of the state inmates are African American, and 21% are Hispanic with the rest being White.
+Along with those in TX jails and prisons, the state is also responsible for another 107,000 inmates on parole and 382,000 people on probation.

 Table of Contents